 - APIM-level settings

 Performance tuning requires you to modify important system files, which affect all programs running on the server.
-We recommend you to familiarize yourself with these files using Unix/Linux documentation before editing them.
+WSO2 recommends that you familiarize yourself with these files using Unix/Linux documentation before editing them.

-The values we discuss here are general recommendations.
+The values that WSO2 discusses here are general recommendations.
 They might not be the optimal values for the specific hardware configurations in your environment.
-We recommend you to carry out load tests on your environment to tune the API Manager accordingly.
+WSO2 recommends that you carry out load tests on your environment to tune the API Manager accordingly.

 When it comes to performance, the OS that the server runs plays an important role.

 If you are running MacOS Sierra and experiencing long startup times for WSO2 products, try mapping your Mac hostname to 127.0.0.1 and ::1 in the

 /etc/hosts file as described.
 For example, if your Macbook hostname is "john-mbpro. local", then add the mapping to the canonical 127.0.0.1 address in the